randomseed-io/smangler/README.md

 [![Smangler on Clojars](https://img.shields.io/clojars/v/io.randomseed/smangler.svg)](https://clojars.org/io.randomseed/smangler)

 Another Clojure library for manipulating strings.

-It allows **trimming** the same or different characters from both ends (recursively or not) and generating all prefixes, suffixes and infixes.
+* It **trims** the same or different characters from both ends of a string:

 ```
 (require [smangler.api :as s])